 The definitions of other statistics that Health Information Management staff are often involved in reporting on behalf of other functional centres or the organization as a whole, are outlined below.
-It is important to verify that the counts taken from registration systems are actually counting the statistic desired, as per the MIS Guidelines definition.
+It is important to verify that the counts taken from registration systems are actually counting the statistic desired, as per the MIS Standards definition.
+The correct use of various Meditech dictionaries and admission categories is necessary to ensure the registration processes properly support accurate MIS statistics.